 VOTING WITHIN INTEREST GROUPS

-Number of Interest Group GC Members Present at Meeting
+Number of Interest Group GC Members Present at Meeting Affirmative Votes required to pass Measure within Interest Group

 3 2 of 3

 2 2 of 2

 1 1

-- 4. No GC vote can commit the rights, authorities, resources, finances, or operations of any SG member without that member's approval. - 5.
-Votes of the GC shall be recorded by the Secretary in the minutes of the SG, regardless of whether the measure is approved.
+- 4. No GC vote can commit the rights, authorities, resources, finances, or operations of any SG member without that member's approval. - Votes of the GC shall be recorded by the Secretary in the minutes of the SG, regardless of whether the measure is approved.
 Dissenting votes within individual Interest Groups shall be noted in the minutes.

-- I. Failure to Reach Consensus. - 1.
-Any Interest Group may request that a dissenting Interest Group provide a written summary regarding the disputed issue within 10 days.
+I. Failure to Reach Consensus.

+- 1. Any Interest Group may request that a dissenting Interest Group provide a written summary regarding the disputed issue within 10 days.
 The written summary shall set forth the issue, explain the competing views, and identify options that may be available to resolve the disagreement. - 2.
 At the request of any Interest Group following provision of a written summary, the GC shall revisit the issue and the specific proposal at the next GC meeting. - 3.
 After the actions in paragraphs VI.I.1. and VI.I.2. are undertaken, and upon the request of any Interest Group, the GC may by unanimous vote determine that the unresolved concern should be addressed in accordance with the provisions of paragraph VI.J.4. below.
 In evaluating the matter, the GC shall seek and take into consideration the views of the appropriate federal agency(ies) (BLM and/or USFS) through their participation as non-voting members of the SG.
 The SG deliberations shall also be informed by and take into consideration other relevant factors, including external conditions such as those related to any extended drought, fire, climate change, or other conditions outside the control of the Plan. - 4.
 A written summary on measures that fail to achieve consensus after the actions in paragraphs VI.I.1. and VI.I.2. are undertaken shall be included in the SG's annual report to BLM and USFS.
-The written summary may include majority and minority reports. - J. GC Consideration of Long-Term Protection Measures, ORV Impairment, Significant Risk of Impairment, and Matters Referred by Consensus. - 1.
-Failure to meet a Milestone. - a.
-If the CWCB does not file a water court application by the anticipated date in Attachment A, and such failure to file occurs prior to the effective date of the Plan, the stakeholders will follow the procedures in Section 1.G of Attachment B. If the failure to file a water court application should occur after the effective date of the Plan, the GC will discuss the cause of the delay and request that the CWCB file an application for the recommended instream flow as soon as possible within the next calendar year.
-In addition, the GC will determine whether the delay in filing an application will result in a material diminution in the amount of water available in priority to the anticipated CWCB instream flow.
-If it is determined by unanimous consent that a material diminution will exist, the GC will then determine the appropriate management activities to implement to reasonably mitigate the decrease in water available in priority to the instream flow.
-If the GC is unable to reach consensus on how to address the diminution through management activities, the GC will follow the procedures in Paragraph VI.J.4(4) below.
+The written summary may include majority and minority reports.

+- J. GC Consideration of Long-Term Protection Measures, ORV Impairment, Significant Risk of Impairment, and Matters Referred by Consensus. - 1.
+Failure to meet a Milestone.

-- b.
-If a final decree for a CWCB instream flow is not entered by the date anticipated in Attachment A, and assuming the Plan is effective,17 the GC will discuss the cause of the delay.
+If final decrees for CWCB instream flow applications in Cases No. 11CW159, 11CW160, and 11CW161 are not entered by the date anticipated in Attachment A, and assuming the Plan is effective, the GC will discuss the cause of the delay16.
 The GC will determine whether the delay causes any material adverse impact to the purpose of the Long-Term Protection Measures.
 If, by unanimous consent, the GC determines that a material adverse impact is found, the GC will determine the appropriate management activities to reasonably mitigate the material adverse impact.
-If the GC is unable to reach consensus on how to mitigate the material adverse impact, the GC will follow the Governance procedures in Paragraph VI.J.4(4) below. - 2.
-Material Change in Circumstance.
+If the GC is unable to reach consensus on how to mitigate the material adverse in Paragraph VI.J.4(4) below.

+2. Material Change in Circumstance.